King of The Woods

 Sourcing Sandalwood

-The Key Supplier Of Sandalwood For Creed
+The Key Supplier of Sandalwood For Creed

 It's just before 5am in Colombo, once the capital of colonial Ceylon, now the heart of modern Sri Lanka and we’re in the country to visit the key supplier of sandalwood for Creed perfumes.
 In a Hindu temple, people are carrying out an ancient ritual, just as they have done for thousands of years.
 The already humid air is thick with the scent of fresh jasmine, tuberose and purple lily mixed with a haze of incense, as floral tributes are offered up to the gods at the start of the day’s devotions.
 On a table, there are three bowls containing ash, kumkum (red turmeric) and sandalwood paste.
 Worshippers dip their fingers in each and apply a dab between their eyebrows, leaving a mark (tilaka) that indicates they are seeking to open their ‘third eye’ to the mysteries of the sacred.